-A shearing contractor and farmer, Ben Couch took a keen interest in church and political affairs.
-He became MP for Wairarapa in 1975 and served the

-In the National government of Rob Muldoon, Couch held sever al cabinet posts, including Maori Affairs, Postmaster-General and Minister of Police.
+A shearing contractor and farmer, Ben Couch took a keen interest in church and political afinirs.
+He because MP for Wairarapa in 1975 and served the electorate until 1984.
+In the National government of Rob Muldoon, Couch held several cabinet posts, including Maori Affairs, Postmaster-General and